-Revised approach to Value for Money work for 2020/21
+Revised approach to Value for Money work

-On 1 April 2020, the National Audit Office introduced a new Code of Audit Practice which comes into effect from audit year 2020/21.
+On 1 April 2020, the National Audit Office introduced a new Code of Audit Practice which come into effect from audit year 2020/21.
 The Code introduced a revised approach to the audit of Value for Money.
 (VFM)